 The Robert Koch Institute

-- Informing and the advising political decision makers and the scientific sector
+- Informing and advising political decision makers, the scientific sector and the general public

 - Executive tasks defined by special laws, in particular with regard to protection from infection, legislation on stem cell research, and attacks using biological agents